gofiber/fiber/docs/api/app.md

 ## ErrorHandler

-Errorhandler executes the process which was defined for the application in case of errors, this is used in some cases in middlewares.
+`ErrorHandler` executes the process defined for the application in case of errors.
+This is used in some cases in middlewares.

 ```go title="Signature"
 func (app *App) ErrorHandler(ctx Ctx, err error) error